rxv3774/WebCheckers/docs/DesignDoc.md

 This supports high-cohesion by keeping classes, like Player or GameCenter, small and with narrowly defined responsibilities.

 *GameCenter Component of Application Tier:*\
 GameCenter is responsible for managing the matches between players.
-A match can be created in GameCenter, at which point the match is stored and can be accessed by other related components.
+A match can be created in GameCenter, at which point the match is stored.
 When a player wants to start a game with another signed-in player, the chosen player is checked to see if it is already in a match;
 if it is not, a match is created through GameCenter between the two players.
 This is an example of a Controller, because the GameCenter is beyond the UI and handles the creation of a game; more specifically, it does this by using methods in other classes such as Match.
 After the game is finished, or if a player resigns, GameCenter ends the match.
 This sequence of events involving GameCenter can be seen in the following diagram: